laurenmillan/novel-pursuit-frontend/library/README.md

 - [React Icons](https://react-icons.github.io/react-icons/): A collection of popular icon sets for React applications.
 - [Font Awesome](https://fontawesome.com/): A popular icon library and toolkit.

+## Tests

+- [Jest](https://jestjs.io/): A JavaScript testing framework for unit testing React components and other JavaScript code.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts